-Safety Planning in young person's living environments/home
+9.3 Safety Planning in young person's living environments/home

-9.2 The safety plan should apply to the young person's current living environment.
+9.4 The safety plan should apply to the young person's current living environment.
 This could be the family home, foster care setting or residential setting and should still apply where a child has been moved for protective reasons.
 The plan needs to be written in a way that is understandable to the child or young person and those supporting them, as well as others within the home including siblings, and other children and young people within a care placement (e.g. foster siblings).
 It is possible the plan guides safety planning within multiple environments for example where a child has regular contact or respite.
 Parents and carers must be part of this process, as well as the young person where appropriate, and the plan should be reviewed regularly through multi-agency risk management meetings.

-Young persons living Sexual behaviour in the current living environment environments/home Occupancy • Bedrooms and sleeping arrangements • Bathroom and toilet including privacy and boundaries, activity, Sexualisation of environment including access to sexual images and materials Play and activities inside the living environment including internet and social media How access to multi-media is monitored How rules are implemented and communicated Activities outside of the Sexual behaviour in the community How and where the young person spends their time in the living environment community Is the young person vulnerable in the community • How access to multi-media is monitored in the community and in other people's houses • Level of supervision in the community Safety Planning and Risk Teaching and learning Supervision Management in education Other children and young people settings Individual work Unstructured times
+Young persons living environments/home Sexual behaviour in the current living environment Occupancy Bedrooms and sleeping arrangements Bathroom and toilet including privacy and boundaries, activity, and dress code Sexualisation of environment including access to sexual images and materials Play and activities inside the living environment including internet and social media How access to multi-media is monitored How rules are implemented and communicated Activities outside of the living environment Sexual behaviour in the community How and where the young person spends their time in the community Is the young person vulnerable in the community How access to multi-media is monitored in the community and in other people's houses Level of supervision in the community Safety Planning and Risk Management in education settings Teaching and learning Supervision Other children and young people Individual work Unstructured times

-The above is a guide and not a definitive list of all considerations for safety planning and risk management.
+9.6 The above is a guide and not a definitive list of all considerations for safety planning and risk management.
 Robust risk assessment should identify all areas where someone could present a risk of harm to others.
-If there is a need for safety planning the HSB Professionals Meeting provides a multiagency forum for initial safety planning and risk management using AIM and the RAMP Plan.
+If there is a need for safety planning the HSB meeting provides a multi-agency forum for initial safety planning and risk management using AIM and the RAMP Plan.

-Where there is good reason to consider that a person presents a serious risk of violent or sexual harm the MAPPA referral process should be followed, and a MAPP meeting should be convened as soon as is practically possible to discuss the safety of those potentially at risk of harm and appropriate measures put in place to mitigate against identified risks.
+9.7 Where there is good reason to consider that a person presents a serious risk of violent or sexual harm the MAPPA referral process should be followed, and a MAPP meeting should be convened as soon as is practically possible to discuss the safety of those potentially at risk of harm and appropriate measures put in place to mitigate against identified risks.